Mazhar Botanic Garden

 (PGR): Cultivated plant

-leaves fan-shaped, pale blue green, whitish on the undersides the inflorescences extend the leaves and 55-100cm long
+Solitary stemmed, grows up to 11 m high, 35 cm in diameter leaves fan-shaped, pale blue green, whitish on the undersides the inflorescences extend the leaves and 55-100cm long fruit white, turn yellow as they mature

-•ornamental palm.
+Ornamental palm.
 The leaves are a popular thatching material and are often harvested from the wild for local use.

 Thrinax morrisii HWendl